Best things to do Labor Day Weekend in Lake Tahoe and Truckee

 Labor Day Weekend is the the grand finale of summer in Lake Tahoe.
 If you aren’t going to Burning Man coming to Tahoe for the weekend is a great alternative.
 There are tons of fun things to do, it’s less crowded and the weather is usually perfect, especially compared to Memorial Day weekend when it usually snows.
 I did the research for you to find out what’s going on around North Lake Tahoe and Truckee over Labor Day Weekend.

 This is a great weekend to pick up a pair of skis for winter, a new jacket or score discounted summer merchandise like swimsuits and running shoes.
-The best sale will be the Tahoe Mountain Sports Sample Sale featuring brands like Icebreaker, Black Diamond, and more!
+The best sale will be the Tahoe Mountain Sports Sales Rep Sample Sale featuring brands like Icebreaker, Marmot, Exofficio, Marker, Camelbak, Faction skis at huge discounts and Leki poles priced to move!
 Come check it out before hitting the trails.

 Take a Hike